 Photo by Stan Gajda

-Australian airline pilot Rod Bleivers has written to share his personal experiences with Kimberley war relics.
+Australian airline pilot Rod Blievers has written to share his personal experiences with Kimberley war relics.

 The war and its remnants, both aircraft wrecks and airfields, have always fascinated me.
 In 1968 I was based in Derby, flying the Royal Flying Doctor Service Beech Queen Air.
 May I tell my story, and perhaps add a few more details?
-The joke here is at that time it felt like ancient history, while in fact the war had only ended not much more than 20 years earlier.
+At that time it felt like ancient history, while in fact the war had only ended not much more than 20 years earlier.
 Today, it really is old history and many of the traces have faded away.

 This was a regular RFDS stop, at the bare minimum I’d be there for a 1 or 2 hours.
 The mission was run by a Franciscan order, and very welcoming they were too!
 Occasionally we’d stay for lunch, with the tables groaning with locally produced food and wine.